Ayush2406/TravelSphere/journals/1024030762_NiharikaChawla.md

 ## 6–7 September 2026
 Reviewed and refined the TravelSphere use-case and DFD diagrams, including Level 0 and Level 1.
 Also investigated GitHub branches, PRs, forks, and contribution-graph behaviour.

+## 8–15 September 2026
+Continued working on the Travel Sphere prototype and development workflow.
+Worked on frontend-backend integration, GitHub commits and pull requests, and reviewed issues related to running the project locally when the backend was not available.
+Worked on frontend fixes involving profile, explore, post components, and media URL handling.
+Also worked on the project Gantt chart and planning, including backend responsibilities and an overall target completion around mid-November.
+Prepared the structure and content for the 4-slide prototype presentation, focusing on the implemented features, user flow, React frontend, FastAPI backend, APIs, database, and current project progress.